mroberge/HydroCloud/README.md

 * Unit tests: [http://mroberge.github.io/HydroCloud/test.html](http://mroberge.github.io/HydroCloud/test.html)

 ### Features
-* Responsive design: works great on mobile phones.
+* Responsive design: optimized for mobile phones.
-* Data is stored locally
+* Local data storage.
 * Map view: shows location of stream gauges & NEXRAD imagery
   * Click on a stream gauge to select it for plotting
   * Info window gives the name and some information about the site